 The Texas A&M University System

-The Texas A&M University System is one of the largest systems of higher education in the nation, with a budget of $6.3 billion.
+The Texas A&M University System is one of the largest systems of higher education in the nation, with a budget of $9.6 billion.
 Through a statewide network of 11 universities, a comprehensive health science center, eight state agencies, and the RELLIS Campus, the Texas A&M System educates more than 153,000 students and makes more than 22 million additional educational contacts through service and outreach programs each year.
-System-wide, research and development expenditures exceeded $996 million in FY 2017 and helped drive the state’s economy.
+System-wide, research and development expenditures exceed $1 billion and help drive the state’s economy.

 Texas A&M AgriLife